Michael C. Wittmann

 - models of learning that include the human body (e.g., embodied cognition) and their connections to schema theories (e.g., a resources framework).

-Much of this research takes place within the context of the Maine Physical Sciences Partnership (Maine PSP Community Site) and the Center for Research in STEM Education (RiSE Center).
-This work could not happen without the PhD students of the Physics Education Research Laboratory or the Master of Science in Teaching students in the RiSE Center.
+Much of this research takes place within the context of the Maine STEM Partnership within the Center for Research in STEM Education (RiSE Center).

 Because multiple perspectives matter, click here for a different way of organizing the work Michael has done in the past.